-• ADA defines physical impairment as a physiological disorder or condition, anatomical loss, or cosmetic disfigurement that impacts one or more of these body systems: neurological, special-sense organs, musculoskeletal, digestive, cardiovascular, respiratory, reproductive, hemic and lymphatic, endocrine, skin, or genitourinary.
+- ADA defines physical impairment as a physiological disorder or condition, anatomical loss, or cosmetic disfigurement that impacts one or more of these body systems: neurological, special-sense organs, musculoskeletal, digestive, cardiovascular, respiratory, reproductive, hemic and lymphatic, endocrine, skin, or genitourinary. - ADA defines a mental impairment as any psychological or mental disorder, such as emotional or mental illness, mental retardation, organic brain syndrome, and learning disabilities. - ADA does not consider cancer, multiple sclerosis, and other serious impairments as disabilities.
+Additionally, depression, stress, and similar conditions are only sometimes considered impairments.

-All the Policy Name: Americans with Disabilities Act and Members Department: Member Services (aka Customer Care) Policy Number: MS12 Version: 2 Creation Date: 11/25/2019 Revised Date: 8/6/20 Review Date:
+Policy Name: MS12 - Americans with Disabilities Act and Members Department: Customer Care Policy Number: MS12 Version: 2 Creation Date: 11/25/2019 Revised Date: 8/6/20